-- Purpose to address the migration of a shallow groundwater plume that exists at Site A and the potential vapor intrustion (VI) risk it poses to the residential neighborhood directly north of the T property boundary. - VI study in March (heating month) and May (no heating month) (on following map in purple)

-Temporary groundwater sampled collected in 2 next map in red)
+- Purpose to address the migration of a shallow groundwater plume that exists at Site A and the potential vapor intrustion (VI) risk it poses to the residential neighborhood directly north of the TCAAP property boundary. - VI study in March (heating month) and May (nonheating month) (on following map in purple) - Temporary groundwater sampled collected in 2021 (on next map in red)

-- Install additional monitoring wells a after plume delineation in 2021 (on map in orange). - Previous VI investigation comple 2013. - No risk noted from 2013 study. - Shift in groundwater plume required new investigation.
+- Install additional monitoring wells at Site A after plume delineation in 2021 (on next map in orange). - Previous VI investigation completed in 2013. - No risk noted from 2013 study. - Shift in groundwater plume required new investigation.